AlaskaAirlines/AuroDocsSite/src/content/markdown/home.md

 </div><br>

 <p><auro-alerts information>
+  NOTICE: auro-icon v3.0 has been released, see the new <auro-hyperlink href="/components/auro/icon/alaska" relative>auro-alaska</auro-hyperlink> custom element for more information.
+Support for the Alaska logo with auro-icon has been removed.
+</auro-alerts></p><br/>

+<p><auro-alerts information>
   NOTICE: auro-dialog has been deprecated, see the new <auro-hyperlink href="/components/auro/interruption" relative>auro-interruption</auro-hyperlink> custom element for more information related to auro-dialog.
 </auro-alerts></p>